 “We don’t know what (kind of) injection, but we think they meant to kill him,” she said.

 Dama said nobody on the road knew the people who lived in the house.
 There were a large number of occupants in the house, and they were considered rich because of the fancy cars they drove and the parties they threw.

 “We heard they were diamond dealers, and they are even involved in a court case,” said a neighbour, Elizabeth Hloele.

 The victim’s brother, Vusi (not his real name), said he and his mother received a call last week from a man saying they had kidnapped his brother.

 “They first asked for R45 000, but then kept on changing their minds, and said that if we transferred R10 000, they would let my brother go,” Vusi said.

-They wanted R40 000 yesterday – which was their final decision, they told him.
+They wanted R40 000 on Thursday – which was their final decision, they told him.

 He spoke to his brother on the phone, and each time he would cry and beg for help.

 “We felt so bad.
 We didn’t have the money.
 He has children,” Vusi said.

 The family opened a case of kidnapping in Germiston, but didn’t know what to do.